ehsong/ehsong.github.io/_pages/research.md

 {% include base_path %}

-My research interests span across a number of topics in comparative politics and international relations with a regional focus primarily on China and secondarily on the two Koreas:
+My research interests span across topics such as civil society and NGO policy, authoritarianism, political attitudes, and international affairs in East Asia with a regional focus primarily on China and secondarily on the two Koreas.

-- NGO policy and civil society in authoritarian states
-- Political attitudes (political trust)
-- Foreign policy attitudes
-- Institutions in authoritarian states and authoritarian resilience
-- Democratic backsliding and autocratization
-- Soft power and nationalism

 At GIGA, I am part of the project ["COVID-19 and Executive Personalization in Sub-Saharan Africa, Asia, Latin America and the MENA Region"](https://www.giga-hamburg.de/en/projects/covid-19-executive-personalization-saharan-africa-asia-latin-america-mena-region/) which examines executive personalization in 36 countries.
 This project is funded by the [German Research Foundation](https://www.dfg.de/en/research_funding/index.html).